VarunCode/Application-of-CNN-for-NDVR/README.md

 ### Convolutional Neural Networks Modes (CNN):
 Frame descriptors are extracted using some pre-trained network.
 A video-level histogram representation derives from either layer-wise or vector-wise aggregation of visual words.
 The similarity between two videos is computed as the tf-idf weighted cosine similarity over the video-level histograms.

-### Deep Metric Learning (DML):
-This method leverages Convolutional Neural Network (CNN) features from intermediate layers to generate discriminative global video representations in tandem with a DML framework with two fusion variations, trained to approximate an embedding function for accurate distance calculation between two near-duplicate videos.

 ## Approach Overview

 Our approach is inspired by the CNN based aggregation technique.
 At a high-level, it follows the bag-of-visual word (BOVW) model, where, for each video, a histogram is generated and then compared across query videos.
 First, we provide a mapping of this approach to the BOVW model, followed by an overview of our neural network architecture (Alexnet).
 We have then detailed our system components.